95ulisse/rustybf/README.md

 hello world
 ```

-Execute a program by compiling it to **native code in memory** than run it:
+Execute a program by compiling it to **native code in memory** then run it:

 ```
 $ rustybf exec --jit hello_word.b